Preparing for and Responding to Denial-of-Service Attacks

 Avoiding contributing to denial-of-service attacks

-- prioritise the review of key at-risk services as outlined in the table at US-CERT: UDP-Based Amplification Attacks
+- prioritise the review of protocols as outlined in the US-CERT: UDP-Based Amplification Attacks

 - monitor for new amplification vectors as they are identified and review accordingly